Dental Fillings: Complete Guide

 Composite Resin (Tooth-Colored) Direct Filling

-Composite resin is a tooth-colored mixture of plastic and glass that is bonded directly to the tooth.
+A composite resin filling is a tooth-colored mixture of plastic and glass that is bonded directly to the tooth.
 This filling material is ideal for teeth that are visible when you smile because they blend in with your natural teeth.
 However, composite fillings cost more than amalgam fillings, and the bonding process can sometimes cause sensitivity in the tooth.

 Ceramic (Porcelain) Indirect Filling